If you have remote employees in states other than where your organization is located, understanding the tax rules can be challenging.

 At the federal level, employers must withhold federal income tax, Social Security taxes, Federal Unemployment Tax (FUTA), and Medicare taxes for all W-2 employees, including remote workers.

-There are also state income taxes and state unemployment tax assessment (SUTA) taxes that can differ by location.
+There are also state income taxes and state unemployment tax assessment (SUTA) taxes that can differ by remote work location.
 For example, some states, like Washington, don't have a state income tax for wages.
-However, Washington has unique employment taxes and mandatory benefits such as paid family, medical, and sick leave.
-You should check with each state you have employees in to see what taxes you are responsible for.
+But Washington has unique employment taxes and mandatory benefits such as paid family and medical leave, long-term care insurance, and paid sick leave.
+You should check with each state you have employees in to see what taxes you're responsible for.

-There are also local taxes that you may be required to pay or withhold from your employees' paychecks, depending on their state of residence.
+There are also local taxes that you may have to pay or withhold from your employees' paychecks, depending on their place of residence.

 Other remote work considerations

-In some states, you may also be required to reimburse your employees for their remote work costs, such as the necessary tools to do their jobs.
+In some states, you may also have to reimburse your employees for their remote work costs, such as the necessary tools to do their jobs.

 Conclusion